 21 December 2016

-Starting on January 1st, 2017 Saxo Bank will process, withhold and pay dividend tax on behalf of the clients that trade CFDs with a US equity as underlying asset.
+Starting on January 1st, 2017 Saxo Bank will process, withhold and pay dividend tax on behalf of our clients that trade CFDs with a US equity as underlying asset.

 If you currently trade or plan to trade single stock CFDs with a US equity as underlying asset in 2017, please make sure we have your relevant tax documentation at hand as soon as possible – if not already provided to Saxo Bank.
 Based on the information we have on file, we will provide you with relief at source when applicable also for your US CFD positions.
 If we do not have any tax documentation on file from you, we will withhold at the default tax rate.